davtamay/Jim-s-Dilemma/README.md

 Oculus Quest

 ## Working state
-Baseline application to show is done.
+Baseline application includes the ability to set amount of waves and to have from 5 different creatures to spawn.

 ## Mechanics
 Shine light on creatures trying to get the vr headsets in the room to scare them before you run out of them.